xeger/post-step-action/README.md

 It is especially useful to other GitHub actions with `using: composite`, as they cannot define their own post-run steps.
 As a workaround, composite actions can call this action as a step.

+This action is derived from [pyTooling/Actions](https://github.com/pyTooling/Actions/tree/main/with-post-step) and is packaged for distribution in the Github Marketplace as a convenience to the GitHub community.

 ## Usage

 ### With a Job